pavel-kirienko/o1heap/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=pavel-kirienko_o1heap&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=pavel-kirienko_o1heap)

-O1heap is a highly deterministic constant-complexity memory allocator designed for hard real-time safety-critical embedded systems.
+O1heap is a highly deterministic constant-complexity memory allocator designed for hard real-time high-integrity embedded systems.
 The name stands for *O(1) heap*.

 The allocator offers
 a constant worst-case execution time (WCET) and a well-characterized worst-case memory fragmentation (consumption) (WCMC).
-The allocator allows the designer to statically prove its temporal and spatial properties for a given application, which makes it suitable for use in safety-critical systems.
+The allocator allows the designer to statically prove its temporal and spatial properties for a given application, which makes it suitable for use in high-integrity embedded systems.

 The codebase is implemented in C99/C11 following MISRA C:2012, with several intended deviations which are unavoidable due to the fact that a memory allocator has to rely on inherently unsafe operations to fulfill its purpose.